aminnie/EVM-Deck/docs/RASPBERRY_PI_DEPLOYMENT.md

 **Configuration Options:**
 - `screen_saver_timeout` (optional): Time in seconds before screen saver activates
-  - Default: 15 seconds (if not specified)
+  - Default: 1800 seconds (30 minutes) if not specified
-  - Recommended values: 60-600 seconds (1-10 minutes) for production use
+  - Recommended values: 300-3600 seconds (5-60 minutes) for production use
-  - Set to 15 seconds for testing/debugging
+  - Set to 15-60 seconds for testing/debugging

 **How It Works:**
 1. The application tracks the last time any key was pressed
 2. After the timeout period, the screen saver activates:
    - Brightness is reduced to 5%
-   - All keys are cleared
-   - "Ketron EVM" text begins cycling across keys
 3. Pressing any key immediately:
    - Restores original brightness
    - Re-renders the active deck